abhishekkhanna2710/abhishekkhanna2710/README.md

 </h1>

 <h3 align="left">Aspiring Full Stack Web Developer at Masai School</h3>
 <h4>A Web Designer turned MERN Stack Web Developer with problem solving mindset, passionate Engineer and keen to learn new technologies and frameworks.
-Experienced in working on various projects through remote collaboration & Individually and looking forward to challenge my skills and contribute to the organization.</h4>
+Experienced in working on various projects through remote collaboration & Individually and looking forward to challenge my skills and contribute to the organization to give the best.</h4>
 <h3>My Motivation</h3>
 <h4>I am very motivated and passionate towards my work and projects because I want to build one Battery Charging App which excites me to do more in future</h4>